 A 5-year ramp-up assumption was made regarding when each section would open for revenue service.
 The assumption is based on the premise that only 40 percent of the forecast ridership would materialize in the first year, with 55 percent in the second year, 70 percent in the third year, 85 percent in the fourth year, and 100 percent in the fifth year.
-This ramp-up applies only to the
+This ramp-up applies only to the incremental ridership in Phase 1.
+Additional details regarding the modeling and forecasts are included in the California High-Speed Rail 2016 Business Plan Ridership and Revenue Forecasting: Technical Supporting Document (Authority 2016c).

-13 The development of the 2016 Business Plan forecasts (Authority 2016c) included a probability assessment, which was generated though an analytical technique known as Monte Carlo simulations.
+11 The development of the 2016 Business Plan forecasts (Authority 2016c) included a probability assessment, which was generated though an analytical technique known as Monte Carlo simulations.
 The Monte Carlo analysis involves running thousands of simulations to assess the likelihood that a given outcome would occur.

-14 For additional detail regarding the use of "medium" and "high" ridership forecasts in this EIR/EIS, refer to Section 3.1, Introduction, in Chapter 3.
+12 For additional detail regarding the use of "medium" and "high" ridership forecasts in this EIR/EIS, refer to Section 3.1, Introduction, in Chapter 3.

-15 See 2016 Business Plan, Exhibit 7.1 (Authority 2016d).
+13 See 2016 Business Plan, Exhibit 7.1 (Authority 2016d).